bendytree/PubSub-iOS/readme.md

 _NOTE: this project is a fork of [bendytree/PubSub-iOS](https://github.com/bendytree/PubSub-iOS) and has changed significantly from it's original source.
 I'd like to say thanks to *bendytree* for the idea and the kick-start of a project._

+# WARNING:
+I love the concept of this project and the simplicity of declaring, consuming and publishing of notifications it provides.
+However, I've recently pulled it out of a project I was using due to a number of random crashes - if anyone more Objective-C versed than I could have a look I'd love some feedback.
+But for now - BEWARE :P